Facebook is once again trying to address the dumpster fire that is public comments on its site.

 Now Facebook is introducing a new comment ranking system to attempt to tackle this problem.
 Comments on public posts made by Pages or people with many followers will be ranked, with the aim of showing the most relevant and highest quality comments at the top.
-To determine the quality of comments, Facebook will use data from four metrics:
+To determine the quality of comments,

 - Integrity signals, so comments which are against the Facebook community standards or which are click-baity or deliberately provocative will be ranked lower,

 - User surveys about comments, in which users can express opinions about what kind of content they do find useful in a comment,

 - Comment interactions, so comments that are liked, reacted to, and replied to are ranked higher, and